codomatech/migrate-away/nextjs/README.md

 ### Summary

 *   **Advantages**: Simple to understand and set up; generally the lowest cost.
-*   **Disadvantages**: Cannot easily handle very large amounts of traffic; if the server has a problem, your website goes down.
+*   **Disadvantages**: Cannot easily handle very large amounts of traffic; Your app is shortly down when you update the code.
 You must manually back up your database.
-*   **Best For**: Websites with low to moderate traffic (e.g., under 30,000 visits per month).
+*   **Best For**: Websites with low to moderate traffic (e.g., under 10,000 visits per month).

 </details>